|Number of Chickens|

 |Number of Nesting Boxes||one box for every 3 to 4 hens|

 As a rule of thumb, provide a minimum of 3 to 5 square feet per chicken in the chicken coop and a minimum of 10 square feet per chicken in the run.
 Reserve about 2 square feet in the coop per bantam.
 Provide a nest box for every three to four hens.

-This chicken coop size calculator assumes that your chickens are spending most of their time outside and only sleeping inside the coop.
-If they are living in the coop all day, your coop should be bigger.
-If you are new to chickens and this is your first coop, check out our beginners guide on how to raise chickens.
+This chicken coop size calculator assumes that your chickens spend most of their time outside and only sleep inside the coop.
+If they live in the coop all day, your coop should be bigger.
+If you are new to chickens and this is your first coop, check out our beginner’s guide on how to raise chickens.

 These are guidelines.
 Adjust for your personal situation.
 Australorps and Cochins take more space than Silkies.
 That’s why the calculator gives you a range as an indicator.
 A coop that’s too small makes the hens crabby and will make them peck each other.

 The chicken coop calculator also gives you an indication of the minimal numbers.
 More space is better.
 Don’t adjust your plans to make your chicken coop or run smaller because the chicken coop calculator gives you a lower number.